npat-efault/picocom/picocom.1.md

     (see description above).
 If **x** is given, then **C-x** will make picocom enter command mode.
 (Default: **a**)

+**--no-escape** | **-n**

+:   Disables the escape character.
+Picocom will never enter
+    command-mode if this option is enabled.
+To exit picocom, either close its standard input, or send it the TERM or INT signal.
+(Default: Disabled).

 **--echo** | **-c**

 :   Enable local echo.
 Every character being read from the terminal